Occupation of the Falkland Islands: 74 days of occupation

-On 26 May, with Port Louis, on northeastern East Falkland, already under direct observation from British Special Forces established ashore, the 601st Combat Aviation Battalion was advised that a minor (11-year-old Allan Steel) from the settlement was suffering from a life-threatening-medical-condition and needed urgent evacuation to King Edward Memorial Hospital (KEMH) in order to undergo emergency surgery.
-Under the instruction from General Mario Menéndez, a Huey helicopter was soon prepared and piloted by Lieutenant Héctor Molina, with co-pilot and mechanic Corporal Roberto López and an army surgeon (Ricardo Rojas) aboard lifted off from Stanley Racecoursce and flying as low as possible along the coastline to avoid detection from British warships where able to reach their destination and bring the sick child back to Stanley, saving his life for which he thanked all involved in his rescue in a series of emails in 2012.
+On 26 May, with Port Louis, on northeastern East Falkland, already under direct observation from British Special Forces established ashore, the 601st Combat Aviation Battalion was advised that a minor, 11-year-old Allan Steel, from the settlement was suffering from a life-threatening-medical-condition and needed urgent evacuation to King Edward Memorial Hospital (KEMH) to undergo emergency surgery.
+Under the instruction from General Mario Menéndez, a Huey helicopter was soon prepared and piloted by Lieutenant Héctor Molina, with co-pilot and mechanic Corporal Roberto López and army surgeon Ricardo Rojas aboard.
+They lifted off from Stanley Racecoursce and flew as low as possible along the coastline to avoid detection from British warships.
+They reached their destination and brought the sick child back to Stanley, saving his life, for which he thanked all involved in his rescue in a series of emails in 2012.

 Treatment of islanders

 The Argentine military police arrived on the islands with detailed files on many islanders.
-One of their first actions was to arrest and deport noted critics of links to Argentina including David Colville, as well as Bill Luxton and his family.
+One of their first actions was to arrest and deport noted critics of links to Argentina including David Colville, and Bill Luxton and his family.
 Such deportations proved internationally embarrassing, as Bill Luxton gave numerous interviews on his deportation, and subsequently detainees were imprisoned at Fox Bay.

 Major Patricio Dowling, an Argentine of Irish origin, became the chief of police.
 He frequently overstepped his authority, ignoring instructions to treat the islanders with respect, and quickly became known throughout the islands for his tendency to resort to violence.
 Dowling imposed a regime of arbitrary house searches, arrests and questioning.
-His actions came to the attention of Comodoro Carlos Bloomer-Reeve who recommended to Brigadier-General Menéndez that he be removed and he was subsequently sent back to Argentina in disgrace.
+His actions came to the attention of Comodoro Carlos Bloomer-Reeve, who recommended to Brigadier-General Menéndez that he be removed.
+He was subsequently sent back to Argentina in disgrace.

 According to police sergeant Anton Livermore:

 The Argentinian military police moved into the station and I got on fairly well with them, professionally all the time and personally when their officers were not present.
 They were very good really and kept strict discipline among their own army people but Major Dowling was a problem and eventually there came an incident which led to my finishing working in uniform.
 They sent me, under armed threat, to arrest a civilian and I refused to do it again, only to help out of uniform with that type of problem.
 They didn't like that answer and threatened me, Monsignor Spraggon sorted that out: I have a lot to thank Monsignor for.